Parent Hand Book

-- Corporal punishment of a child;
+- any corporal punishment of the child;

 All staff members, volunteers and student teachers will be required to review annually the policies and procedures regarding Behaviour Guidance.
-A signed record of each person’s review will be required.

 Inclusion: Headon Forest Montessori staff support and provide enriched early learning and child care environment which nurture and foster each child’s development by providing the highest quality program, in an inclusive setting.
 We believe that every child is entitled to full participation and support to meet their individual needs.
 HFM believes that all children are unique with a multitude of gifts and abilities, and have the right to be valued, accepted and included.
 Regardless of a child’s level of ability in any area (socially, physically, mentally, emotionally), they have the right to be provided a safe and caring environment that is conductive to their needs.
 Therefore, HFM is committed to partnering with the children’s family, community resources and other professionals in the field, in order to provide all children with any needed support.
 We will do our very best to make accommodations to ensure that all parents are able to actively participate in all meetings pertaining to the developmental needs of their children.

 Nutrition: Our menus meet the recommendations set out in the Health Canada Document “Eating Well with Canada’s Food Guide”.
 There will be two snacks and a lunch given to the students in a full day program.
 Children with dietary restrictions and allergies are accommodated with meals that meet their specific requirement.
 We post our menus (at least 2 weeks) on our news board and parents have access to these menus.
 Drinking water is available at all times.